-- a) When a 9-1-1 call response for EMS service is dispatched, the MDCN Team will respond to the scene concurrently with the typical BCFD EMS response unit to Alpha-level calls within the UMMC, Midtown Campus and Grace Medical Center patient catchment areas. - b) If a patient refuses EMS care and transport, a patient refusal form and eMEDS® should be completed per The Maryland Medical Protocols for Emergency Medical Services while on scene. - c) If the patient is determined to be a low-acuity candidate for MDCN program (as defined in Section VI below), the BCFD EMS response personnel will offer the patient the option to be seen by the MDCN Team. - d) The MDCN Team will request patient consent (see MDCN Consent Form) to provide minor definitive treatment on scene. - e) Once consent is provided, patient information, including information collected by the EMS response personnel can be shared with the ALP.
+- a) When a 9-1-1 call response for EMS service is dispatched, the MDCN Team will respond to the scene concurrently with the typical EMS response unit to Alpha-level calls within the EMS jurisdiction. - b) If a patient refuses EMS care and transport, a patient refusal form and eMEDS® should be completed per The Maryland Medical Protocols for Emergency Medical Services while on scene. - c) If the patient is determined to be a low-acuity candidate for MDCN program (as defined in Section VI below), the EMS response personnel will offer the patient the option to be seen by the MDCN Team. - d) The MDCN Team will request patient consent (see MDCN Consent Form) to provide minor definitive treatment on scene. - e) Once consent is provided, patient information, including information collected by the EMS response personnel can be shared with the ALC. - f) The EMS response personnel will return to service.
+If the MDCN Team determines that the patient needs to be transported and the patient decides they want to be transported, or if for any reason, the patient decides they want to be transported, the MDCN

-- f) The EMS response personnel will return to service.
-If the MDCN Team determines that the patient needs to be transported and the patient decides they want to be transported, or if for any reason, the patient decides they want to be transported, the MDCN Paramedic will radio PSAP for an EMS transport unit.
+Paramedic will radio PSAP for an EMS transport unit.
 After requesting the unit, the BCFD MDCN Paramedic will perform any advanced life support skills, as defined by the MIEMSS Protocols for EMS Clinicians, to provide all necessary care within their scope of practice, until additional EMS clinicians arrive on scene and assume patient care and transport to the closest appropriate hospital.
-Any care rendered under the MIEMSS Protocols will be documented in eMEDS. - g) The MDCN Team performs any additional assessment and if indicated, the ALP will render treatment.
-The MDCN Paramedic may assist with patient assessment (e.g., vital signs, pulse oximetry), the ALP will provide treatment associated with the MDCN Pilot Program. - h) The ALP may also offer to assist patients with setting up clinic appointments.
-The Operations Center, located at UMMC, may call and connect patients to appropriate care, either inside or outside of the University of Maryland Medical System (UMMS), depending on need, preference, and insurance status of the patient. - i) The MDCN Team documents the patient care encounter in the UMMC electronic health record system ("Epic").
-If at any time during the encounter the patient refuses further assessment or treatment, the refusal must be documented in Epic.
+Any care rendered under the MIEMSS Protocols will be documented in eMEDS.

-j) The UMMC ALP and BCFD MDCN Paramedic clinicians will be restricted to their respective scopes of practice set by the Maryland Board of Nursing, Maryland Board of Physicians and MIEMSS.
+- g) The MDCN Team performs any additional assessment and if indicated, the ALC will render treatment.
+The MDCN Paramedic may assist with patient assessment (e.g., vital signs, pulse oximetry), the ALC will provide treatment associated with the MDCN Pilot Program. - h) The ALC may also offer to assist patients with setting up clinic appointments. - i) The MDCN Team documents the patient care encounter in the ALC's electronic health record system.
+If at any time during the encounter the patient refuses further assessment or treatment, the refusal must be documented in the ALC's electronic health record system. - j) The ALC and MDCN Paramedic clinicians will be restricted to their respective scopes of practice set by the Maryland Board of Nursing, Maryland Board of Physicians and MIEMSS.

-5. ADVANCED LEVEL PRACTITIONER PROCEDURES
+5. ADVANCED LEVEL CLINICIAN PROCEDURES